 So today I have cooked with Tuvar Dal in a gravy form to be relished with plain steamed rice, Khushka Biryani or Jeera Rice.
 It is cooked in the same way as Mutton Dalcha, minus the mutton, eggplants and potatoes.

 In my previous post, I cooked with Chana Dal in a semi dry form to be enjoyed with any Indian bread.
 A tempering of mustard seeds, dry red chilly and curry leaves in ghee is poured to the cooked Dalcha and served, garnished with coriander leaves.
-Please check for a step by step method with pictures to prepare it.
+So check for a step by step method with pictures to prepare it.

 - 1/2 cup tuvar dal (pigeon pea lentil), soaked for 30 minutes